 If an insurer changes its name, is acquired by another insurer, or merges with another insurer, OPC notification of affected insurers is required.
-In a letter, the insurer should notify the OPC/Commissioner of the corporate change.
-The letter should reference all OPC/Commissioner approved insurance programs affected by the transaction.
+In a letter, the insurer should notify the OPC/commissioner of the corporate change.
+The letter should reference all OPC/commissioner acknowledged insurance programs affected by the transaction.